cityofasheville/whatIsTheClosest/README.md

 ###What it does###

 Enter an address and get the closest item.
-My example uses hydrants and Fire stations and returns a map, Name of the closest item, and distance.
+My example uses hydrants and Fire stations and returns a map, the name of the closest item, and the distance from the address.

 #Setup Instructions#